Roman Catholic Diocese of Dallas: 1800 to 1890

-By 1868, the Dallas area had only one Catholic family, ministered to by priests from St. Paul in Collin County, incorporated into what is now Saint Anthony Parish in Wylie, Texas.
-Reverend Joseph Martinere traveled hundreds of miles through swamps and forests to minister to Catholics in the area.
+By 1868, the Dallas area had only one Catholic family, ministered to by priests from St. Paul in Collin County.
+A year later, a proto-parish was established, now incorporated into Saint Anthony Parish in Wylie.
+Joseph Martinere traveled hundreds of miles through swamps and forests to minister to Catholics in the area.
 The construction of water projects and railroads during the later part of the 19th century increased the immigration of Catholic Irish and German immigrants into North Texas.

 Sacred Heart Parish was dedicated in Dallas in 1869, the first parish in that city.
 The parishioners erected their church in 1872.
 Six Ursuline nuns in 1874 opened the Ursuline Academy of Dallas, the first Catholic school in Dallas.

 In Fort Worth, the first Catholic church, St. Stanislaus Kostka, was opened in 1879.

 1890 to 1894

 Pope Leo XIII erected the Diocese of Dallas on July 15, 1890, taking its territory from the Diocese of Galveston.
 The Diocese of Dallas at its inception included most of northern and central Texas.
-The pope appointed Monsignor Thomas Brennan of the Diocese of Erie as the first bishop of the new diocese.
+The pope appointed Thomas Brennan of the Diocese of Erie as the first bishop of the new diocese.

 Wanting to retire the diocesan debt, Brennan tried to use the Ursuline Academy of Dallas as collateral property to the banks for better financing.
 However, the Ursuline Sisters objected, saying that the property belonged to them, not the diocese.
 Brennan then tried to change the Ursuline Order constitution to allow him to get the academy property, but failed.

 Some priests and laity in the diocese said that Brennan was embezzling diocese funds for his personal use.
 The Texas Catholic was accused by Brennan's priests of being a publication "whose sole reason for existence seemed to be...to praise the bishop and his vicar general."

 Brennan lobbied the Vatican to raise the Diocese of Dallas to an archdiocese.
 In a letter to the Congregation for the Propagation of the Faith in Rome, he argued for elevating Dallas instead of the Diocese of San Antonio.
 Brennan warned that making San Antonio, which was primarily Mexican-American, an archdiocese would lead to the "foreignization of the Southwest."

 By July 1892, Brennan's metropolitan superior, Archbishop Francis Janssens of the Archdiocese of New Orleans, had concluded that Brennan was "an impudent letter writer".
 Janssens also noted that within the Diocese of Dallas "there are signs of much dissatisfaction on account of the arbitrary and uncanonical actions of the Bishop."

-During an 1892 visit to the Vatican, Leo XIII forced Brennan to resign as bishop in Dallas.
+During a 1892 visit to the Vatican, Leo XIII forced Brennan to resign as bishop in Dallas.
 At the time of his resignation, the Catholic population of the diocese had grown to 15,000 served by 30 priests.